By Bettina Siochi | 04.12.21

 But, here’s one of the unspoken perks of studying together.
 One of the most effective ways to learn new information is by explaining it to someone else.
 A study group is a space that lets people learn the material from each other, which benefits everyone.

 Tip #8: Get Guided Help

 One of the best ways to prepare for a real estate exam is to get guided help.

 Guided help lets you ask the questions that had you stumped.
 We recommend that you enroll yourself in a weekend crash course right before you take the exam.

-A weekend crash course will give you last minute tips, tricks, and detailed review to help you pass the state exam on your first attempt.
-Not only will this prepare you mentally but it will also help boost your test taking confidence.
+A weekend crash course will give you last-minute tips, tricks, and detailed reviews to help you pass the state exam on your first attempt.
+Not only will this prepare you mentally but it will also help boost your test-taking confidence.

 At the very least, seeking out help from your real estate trainer or tapping another professional can help you learn the material from a trusted source.